 The Auto Industry’s Response to Black Lives Matter Protests

-Over the last two weeks, the nation has come together in protest of police brutality against black individuals following the death of George Floyd.
-While some automakers are adamantly speaking up in support of the Black Lives Matter movement, many are staying silent.
-Let’s take a look at which brands are standing up for justice.
+Over the last two weeks, many in the nation have come together in protest of reported police brutality against black individuals following the death of George Floyd.
+While some automakers are adamantly speaking up in support of the Black Lives Matter movement, some are staying silent.

 Note: This article will be updated with information as it becomes available.
 Last updated June 19.